Seoul, South Korea / Tokyo, Japan / Guangzhou, China

 The observatories 350 meters up offered a 360-degree view of metropolitan Tokyo and beyond.
 At nightfall, buildings and traffic glittered below us like specks of diamond strewn all over the landscape.
 I was awed at the brilliant breadth of this megacity.
 In a stroke of genius, an artist’s rendition of the same view hundred of years ago was put up.
 It offered an explicit point of comparison on how the cityscape had changed from the Edo Era.
 On a fair day and at daytime, Mt.
-Fuji could be seen in the distance, as evidenced by the drawing.
+Fuji could be seen in the distance as evidenced by the drawing.
 For shock value, a glass-covered skywalk gave visitors the feeling of walking on air with a vertigo-inducing view of the street hundreds of meters below.

 Tokyo Skytree had snatched the honor of being the world’s tallest tower from Guangzhou’s Canton Tower, 604 meters tall (30 meters short of Skytree).
 I never imagined I would also see it in less than a year.

-Guangzhou was merely a point of entry in my trip to Guilin.
+Guangzhou was merely a point of entry on my trip to Guilin.
 My dear friend and hospitable host, also a former student, Quinn chose just one stop in the city before I took my flight out in the evening.
 It had to be iconic, and that was Canton Tower, hands down.
-I had no time to go up the tower, though.
+I had no time to go up.
 No matter, the view of the tower’s curvy form was impressive from the base.
 In another stroke of genius, we came across a statue of a horned animal on the ground floor.
 Quinn explained that the ram – he came up with the word after considering goat at first – was the traditional symbol of Guangzhou.
 How apropos that I would find it at the shadow of the city’s modern icon.